SPARC-FAIR-Codeathon/2025-team-A/README.md

 * **Advanced Search Filters**: Filter datasets by tags, authors, or other metadata fields.
 * **Expanded File Previews**: Add support for more complex file types, such as 3D models or specialized biological data formats.
 * **Dataset Versioning**: Manage multiple versions of the same dataset.
-* **Integration with Synapse**: Deeper integration with collaborative platforms like Synapse.

 ## Reporting Issues